Chinatown in San Francisco City and County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in these topic lists: Communications • Notable Places.
 In addition, it is included in the California Historical Landmarks, and the Pony Express National Historic Trail series lists.
 A significant historical date for this entry is April 1, 1850.

 Location.
 37° 47.699′ N, 122° 24.2′ W. Marker is in San Francisco, California, in San Francisco City and County.
-Marker is at the intersection of Montgomery Street and Merchant Street, on the right when traveling south on Montgomery Street
+It is in Chinatown.
+It is at the intersection of Montgomery Street and Merchant Street, on the right when traveling south on Montgomery Street.
+Touch for map.
+Marker is at or near this postal address: 601 Montgomery Street, San Francisco CA 94111, United States of America.
+Touch for directions.

 2. Pony Express Ad (Sacramento Union, May 21, 1860, p.
 4)